-- Yasar GÜRBÜZ (male) is a member of the Faculty of Engineering and Natural Sciences (FENS) at Sabancı University, and is also one of the founding faculty members of the Microelectronics, Electronics Engineering Diploma Programs and Nanotechnology Research and Application Centre. - Volkan ÖZGÜZ (male) is Director of the Nanotechnology Research and Application Center at Sabancı University.
+Yasar GÜRBÜZ (male) is a member of the Faculty of Engineering and Natural Sciences (FENS) at Sabancı University, and is also one of the founding faculty members of the Microelectronics, Electronics Engineering Diploma Programs and Nanotechnology Research and Application Centre.

+Volkan ÖZGÜZ (male) is Advisor of the Rector at Sabancı University (from 2018).

-- Digital chip design
+• Digital chip design

 - FPGA design

 - System design, integration and test

 - Novel technologies

 - Low level access to hardware

 - Training, education and community building.